Viral Video Shows Chester Cop Striking Woman, But Police Say That’s Only Half The Story

 “He dove to the ground, then tased her,” Thomas said.
 “That’s what made it excessive.”

-“Granted, she did push the officer so as soon as you do that, I was like ‘This is not going to be good,’” Whalen said.
+“Granted, she did push the officer so as soon as you do that, I was like, ‘This is not going to be good,’” Whalen said.

 Witnesses say after Difiore fell to the ground, the officer tased her ear.